hercychang/prep-step-1/part7-control_flow/logical_operators.md

 ```

 In `true || false`, the Ruby interpreter doesn't evaluate the code after `||`
 because it's superfluous.
-Since the first operand is true, the expression will
+Since the first operand is `true`, the expression will
 be true regardless of the second operand.
 This behavior is an example of
 **short-circuit evaluation**, where the second operand of a logical operator is
 evaluated only if the first operand does not suffice to determine the value of